fernhw/Pro-Input-System/README.md

 ## What special about it.

-It stores Controller Profiles for easy access.
+* It stores Controller Profiles for easy access.<br/>
-It uses active mappings of the controller and the keyboard as one.
+* It uses active mappings of the controller and the keyboard as one.
-It stores and returns angle distance and position of joystick automatically It can return Joystick movements as buttons, if you press joystick up you can set it up as a button press.
+* It stores and returns angle distance and position of joystick automatically
+* It can return Joystick movements as buttons, if you press joystick up you can set it up as a button press.
-It lets you remap joysticks without having to explore all human known axises one by one.
+* It lets you remap joysticks without having to explore all human known axises one by one.
-(Not yet) It has native remapping.
+* (Not yet) It has native remapping.
-It has a sweet set of debugging systems in it.
+* It has a sweet set of debugging systems in it.
-It's free.
+* It's free.

 ## Getting Started
 ProInput system is simple to use once it's set up.
 The system has 3 controller profiles that run in tandem, the main joystick controller, the keyboard and mouse counterpart, and another keyboard and mouse based controller.
 Why 2 pc controllers? to have ALTERNATIVE keys, when you play a pc game you want the user to have more than one action button if they want, keyboards are big, you can ignore the third controller if you want.<br/>